SkywalkerLuke/PhosF3C/README.md

 For example, see the `lora.yaml` configuration file located at `./hparams/lora.yaml`.
 This file provides a template for training both the LoRA and Conformer models.

 ### Step 1: Train LoRA

-To train the LoRA component, you need to specify the path to your configuration file (`lora.yaml`).
 After setting up the configuration, run the following command:

 ```bash